emintiras/PathMNIST-Classification/README.md

 ## 📈 Results

-The model achieves strong performance on the PathMNIST dataset.
-Sample GradCAM visualizations show the model correctly focuses on relevant histological features for classification.
+The model achieves strong performance on the PathMNIST dataset, achieving an accuracy of 88.97% using transfer learning with ResNet-50.
+GradCAM visualizations show the model correctly focuses on relevant histological features for classification.

 ![ResNet50 with GradCam](gradcam.png)